mostafaesmaeilli/Digital-Code-Based-Signature/README.md

 # Digital-Code-Based-Signature
-In this depository a Python code for generating keys, signature algorithm, and verification algorithm of a fast code based digital signature is given
+In this repository a Python code for generating linear block codes, signing digital documents using a public key encryption scheme based on codes, and verifying a signature is given.
+The Python functions that are involved in generating the keys for the public encryption scheme, signing, and verifying a signature are in a private repository to avoid being used in a commercial application.